lpryszcz/htseq/doc/counting.rst

 We then instantiate a :class:`SAM_Reader`` object (If you have a BAM file, use ``BAM_Reader`` instead) and run through all its record in a ``for`` loop.
-As described in the Tour, each record in the SAM file is vprovided to the loop body in the variable ``almnt``.
+As described in the Tour, each record in the SAM file is provided to the loop body in the variable ``almnt``.

 We first check whether the read might be unaligned, and if so, increment a special counter that we call ``_unmapped`` (with an underscore as prefix to distinguish it from gene IDs).